timmaycastags/ZeniqPunks-Knowledge-Base/README.md

 I feel that is the original reason that profile picture [NFTs](https://en.wikipedia.org/wiki/Non-fungible_token) got popular were the fact that you could identify yourself anonymously on the blockchain.
 Profile pictures have been used for messaging applications and social networks for giving a visual representation of an account.
 It gives the user the choice of privacy.
 NFT profile pictures perform the same function, but with the added benefit of being on-chain.
 I find NFTs to be a great complement to a privacy minded Crytopunk.

+## Zeniqpunks History
+The idea for the creation of ZeniqPunks came from a group of [SpacePunkClub](https://www.spacepunks.club/) members.
+Spacepunks are a NFT project on the Ethereum blockchain.
+Spacepunkclub decided to invest in Zeniq as a way to reward members.
+Spacepunksclub (and Spacepunk members) own Zeniq nodes, hubs, and mint Zeniq projects like Tupan.
+Spacepunk club minted tokens on the Zeniq blockchain are distributed to members as rewards.
+Once the Zeniq EVM smart chain was annouced, it was a clear opportunity to estabilsh a NFT profile picture collection